zdcthomas/dmux/README.md

 - [X] Profiles in config that represent sets of configuration.
 - [X] Config/Arg for dir search command
 - [X] Optionally uses fd for a faster/async dir search
+- [X] Subcommand to describe current layout
 - [ ] Subcommand for killing windows from fzf
-- [ ] Subcommand to describe current layout
+- [ ] Subcommand for generating default configuration file
 - [ ] Config/Arg for dir search depth
-- [ ] One off commands that once completed, kill the pane their in, E.G `npm i` `mix deps.get`
+- [ ] One-off commands that once completed, kill the pane they're in, E.G `npm i` or `mix deps.get`
-- [ ] dmux.local.xxxx file so that specific dirs can have specific layouts.
+- [ ] dmux.local.{yml|json|toml} file so that specific dirs can have specific layouts.
 This is dangerous because dmux allows config to run arbitrary commands, which could be used to be malicious
 - [ ] Switch to skim to avoid external deps